 Current Loan Rates

-M1 Borrow can save you a significant amount of money, making it a great alternative to a loan and an opportunity to consolidate your other loans.
-There is a chance that the borrow rates for M1 can increase, and when the Federal Funds Rate goes up or down, the M1 Borrow base rate will also fluctuate.
+M1 Borrow can save you a significant amount of money, making it a great alternative to a personal loan and an opportunity to consolidate your other loans and credit cards.
+There is a chance that the borrow rates for M1 Finance can increase, and when the Federal Funds Rate goes up or down, the M1 Borrow base rate will also fluctuate.

 The good (or bad, depending on how you view it) news is that when M1 Borrow’s rates go up (or down), so will your other loans.
 So, as long as the base rates are lower than the loan you’re using it for, you’ll be saving money.